 Content marketers are currently riding a wave of video marketing that shows no sign of cresting any time soon.
 A recent study by Vidyard and the Aberdeen Group revealed some staggering statistics related to video marketing success.

-- Increased company revenue- marketers using video grew company revenue 49% faster year over year than those who didn’t use video.
+- Increased company revenue- marketers using video grow company revenue 49% faster year over year than those who don’t use video.

 - Clickthrough rates were 27% higher.